How Does Cyberspace Work?

 Hidden five miles below sea level and up to 22,000 miles above the earth’s surface, a large and complex network of cables and satellites allows you to find your way in a new neighborhood, stream the latest Netflix show, message your overseas grandparents, or even experience FOMO scrolling through photos on Instagram.
 In an age of wireless connectivity and pocket-size devices, we’re ultimately dependent on a web of massive physical installations.

 This infrastructure is mostly developed and maintained by private hands, and is subject to limited regulation by various groups with differing authority.
 We’re practically all online, yet no centralized, international regulatory entity controls what happens on the internet or how cyberspace is structured and managed.
 And with new technology advancing about as fast as you can tweet, the landscape is only getting more complicated.
 Here’s what you need to know about the infrastructure that supports the internet and how it is governed.

 The “cloud” isn’t in the sky.
 It’s underwater.

 That’s right: 99 percent of all our data is transmitted via submarine cables using fiber optic technology.
 This means that everything from financial transactions to Instagram posts to real-time images used by drone operators travels through the ocean floor.

-Click on the cables for more information about them.
+Click on the landing points for more information about them.

 The first transatlantic fiber optics cable project was completed in 1988.
 Today, about 448 cables go around the world, spanning a distance of 750,000 miles.
 Every minute, they collectively send and receive 640 terabytes of data in the blink of an eye, with one modern cable boasting data speeds sixteen million times faster than your router at home.

 These submarine cables are the dominant carriers of data, as they transmit lots of it quickly and relatively cheaply.
 (On land, underground cables, usually laid adjacent to highways and railroads, continue the work.)
 But they don’t work alone.

 As you read this, about 1,800 satellites are orbiting the earth.